A globally stable self-similar blowup profile in energy supercritical Yang-Mills theory: Stability analysis of the nonlinear wave evolution

 As this is naturally the equation for a ``small'' perturbation we can aim for a fixed point argument.
-For this we need to control the non-linearity that appears in the Duhamel integral in the spaces where the linearised evolution is defined.
+For this we need to control the nonlinearity that appears in the Duhamel integral in the spaces where the linearized evolution is defined.
 Let us define